-In 2012, the UAE provided its bilateral co-operation mostly to Jordan, followed by the West Bank and Gaza Strip, Afghanistan, Pakistan, Eritrea and Azerbaijan.
+In 2013, the UAE provided its bilateral co-operation mostly to Egypt, followed by Pakistan, Jordan, Morocco, the West Bank and Gaza Strip, Afghanistan and Yemen.
 The main sectors of the UAE’s bilateral development co-operation are general programme assistance, economic infrastructure and education, health and population sectors.
 The UAE provides its bilateral programme mostly in the form of grants.